zenml-io/zenml/docs/book/user-guide/production-guide/deploying-zenml.md

 where SERVER_URL is the host address of your ZenML deployment (e.g. `https://mydeployment.zenml.com`)

 This command will start a series of steps to validate the device from where you are connecting that will happen in your browser.
+After that, you're now locally connected to a remote ZenML.
+Nothing of your experience changes, except that all metadata that you produce will be tracked centrally in one place from now on.

+{% hint style="info" %}
+You can always go back to the local zenml experience by using `zenml disconnect`
+{% endhint %}

 <!-- For scarf -->
 <figure><img alt="ZenML Scarf" referrerpolicy="no-referrer-when-downgrade" src="https://static.scarf.sh/a.png?x-pxid=f0b4f458-0a54-4fcd-aa95-d5ee424815bc" /></figure>